"Tell me about a time you demonstrated leadership."

 Question: "Describe a time you worked on a challenging team project."

-Situation: I was part of a cross-functional team (engineering, design, marketing, sales) launching a new B2B pricing tier.
-Each department had conflicting priorities.
+Situation: I led a cross-functional launch team — engineering, design, marketing, and sales — for a new B2B pricing tier.
+Each department had conflicting priorities and timelines.

 Action: I created a shared project board in Notion, ran weekly syncs with all stakeholders, and built in 2-week buffer windows for each department's deliverables.
-When engineering fell behind, I negotiated with marketing to push the launch 1 week to avoid a half-baked product.
+When engineering fell behind, I negotiated with marketing to push the launch one week rather than ship a half-baked product.

-Result: We launched the B2B tier successfully with all departments aligned.
-First-quarter revenue from B2B exceeded projections by 22%, and the CEO cited our collaboration as a model for future launches.
+Result: We launched on schedule with all departments aligned.
+First-quarter B2B revenue exceeded projections by 22%.

 Example 6: Pressure